risc0/risc0/cmake/README.CMake.md

 General settings
 ----------------
 	ENABLE_TESTS         - will install Gtest and compile tests BUILD_RISCVM         - will build native set
-	BUILD_CROSS_RISC - will also compile methods via cross as a part of the single tree
+	BUILD_CROSS_RISC     - will also compile methods via cross BUILD_EMBEDDED_RISC  - will compile methods as a part of the single tree

 RISC-V toolchain
 ----------------